 The topology from which to remove a rule.
 This is the full path to the topology layer on disk, NOT the topology layer name in map.

 The topology rule to remove from the topology.

-import arcpy arcpy.RemoveRuleFromTopology_management("C:/CityData.gdb/LegalFabric/topology", "Must Not Have Dangles (21)")
+import arcpy from arcpy import env arcpy.RemoveRuleFromTopology_management("C:/CityData.mdb/LegalFabric/topology", "Must Not Have Dangles (21)")

 The following stand-alone script demonstrates how to use the RemoveRuleFromTopology function.

-# Name: RemoveRuleFromTopology_Example.py # Description: Removes a rule from a topology # Import system modules import arcpy topo = "C:/CityData.mdb/LegalFabric/topology" rule = "Must Not Have Dangles (21)" arcpy.RemoveRuleFromTopology_management(topo, rule)
+# Name: RemoveRuleFromTopology_Example.py # Description: Removes a rule from a topology # Author: ESRI # Import system modules import arcpy topo = "C:/CityData.mdb/LegalFabric/topology" rule = "Must Not Have Dangles (21)" arcpy.RemoveRuleFromTopology_management(topo, rule)

 This tool does not use any geoprocessing environments